 The Respiratory Care program provides students with the knowledge and practical skills necessary for successful entry into the profession of Respiratory Care as a Respiratory Therapist.
 The program offers quality learning to address the occupational needs of the diverse student population.
 Graduates of the Respiratory Care program are eligible to sit for the NBRC (National Board of Respiratory Care) Therapist Multiple-Choice Examination.
 Upon completion of the NRBC Therapist Multiple Choice Examination, graduates will be eligible to sit for the NBRC Advanced Practitioners Exam.
-There are two established scores for the TMC Exam.
+There are two established scores for the TMC Exam, 88 for Certified Respiratory Therapist level and 94 for Registered Respiratory Therapist Eligible level.

 Candidates may become eligible to take the Clinical Simulation Examination by achieving the higher score on the TMC Exam.
 Respiratory Therapists who pass this test will earn the title of Registered Respiratory Therapist.

-The Respiratory Care program at Arkansas State University Mid-South holds Provisional Accreditation from the Commission on Accreditation for Respiratory Care (CoARC, www.coarc.com).
-This status signifies that a program that has been granted an Approval of Intent has demonstrated sufficient compliance to initiate a program in accordance with the Standards through the completion and submission of an acceptable Self Study Report (SSR) and other documentation required by the CoARC Board.
-The conferral of Provisional Accreditation denotes a new program that has made significant progress towards meeting the Standards of Accreditation.
-The program will remain on Provisional Accreditation until achieving Initial Accreditation.
-It is recognized by the National Board of Respiratory Care (NBRC) toward eligibility to the Respiratory Care Credentialing Examination(s).
-Enrolled students completing the program under Provisional Accreditation are considered graduates of a CoARC accredited program.
+The Respiratory Care program at Arkansas State University Mid-South holds Probationary Accreditation from the Commission on Accreditation for Respiratory Care (CoARC, www.coarc.com).
+This status signifies that the program has not met the threshold set by CoARC for CRT Credentaling Success of 80%.
+The program is recognized by the National Board of Respiratory Care (NBRC) toward eligibility to the Respiratory Care Credentialing Examination(s).
+Enrolled students completing the program under Probationary Accreditation are considered graduates of a CoARC accredited program.

 - be at least 18 years of age. - have a high school diploma, or equivalent, at the time of application. - successfully complete all required prerequisites for admittance to the program: ENGL 1113 English Composition, MATH 1113 College Algebra or MATH 1103AH Applied Technical Math, MEDP 1033 Medical Terminology, and BIOL 1214 Anatomy & Physiology I. - successfully complete all program admittance prerequisites by the end of the spring semester prior to the fall semester for which the student is accepted into the program.
 Anatomy & Physiology I must have been successfully completed within the last seven years. - have a minimum overall GPA of 2.5 or greater on all previously completed course work. - Minimum ACT Composite Score of 16 or COMPASS scores of 22 in Math, 66 in Writing, and 76 in Reading or ACCUPLACER scores of 45 in Math, 72 in English, and 69 in Reading. - complete a program application.
-(Contact Program Director or Clinical Director for application) - interview with program faculty. - observe a Respiratory Care department and the day-to-day activities of a therapist and complete an observation log. - submit to a substance abuse screening and criminal background check during the first week of class and prior to enrolling in RSPT 2963 Respiratory Care Clinical I.

-- complete and submit proof of immunization by the end of the first semester of enrollment for the following: Hepatitis-B, Measles/Mumps/Rubella (MMR), Tetanus/Diphtheria/Pertussis (TDaP), Meningitis, and a negative TB skin test.
+(Contact Program Director or Clinical Director for application) - interview with program faculty. - observe a Respiratory Care department and the day-to-day activities of a therapist and complete an observation log. - submit to a substance abuse screening and criminal background check during the first week of class and prior to enrolling in RSPT 2963 Respiratory Care Clinical I. - complete and submit proof of immunization by the end of the first semester of enrollment for the following: Hepatitis-B, Measles/Mumps/Rubella (MMR), Tetanus/Diphtheria/Pertussis (TDaP), Meningitis, and a negative TB skin test.
 Students will also be required to have a flu shot during the fall semester of the first and second years. - Complete HESI test.
 (Contact Program Director or Clinical Director to schedule)